amusarra/salesforce-client-soap/README.md

 1. Enterprise WSDL
 2. Partner WSDL

-**Enterprise WSDL** is a strongly typed WSDL for customers who want to build an integration with their Salesforce organization.
-It is intended primarily for customers.
+**Enterprise Web Services WSDL** used by enterprise developers to build client applications for a single Salesforce organization.
+The enterprise WSDL is strongly typed, which means that it contains objects and fields with specific data types, such as ``int`` and ``string``.

+*Customers who use the enterprise WSDL document must download and re-consume it when changes are made to the custom objects or fields in their org or when they want to use a different version of the API.*

+To access the current WSDL for your organization, log in to your Salesforce organization and from Setup, enter Generate Enterprise WSDL in the Quick Find box, then select **Generate Enterprise WSDL**.

+**Partner Web Services WSDL** used for client applications that are metadata-driven and dynamic in nature.
-**Partner WSDL** is a loosely typed WSDL for customers and partners who are building client applications for multiple originations.
-This WSDL can be used to access data within any organization.
-It I intended primarily for partners.
+It is particularly—but not exclusively—useful to Salesforce partners who are building client applications for multiple organizations.
+As a loosely typed representation of the Salesforce data model that works with name-value pairs of field names and values instead of specific data types, it can be used to access data within any organization.

+*This WSDL is most appropriate for developers of clients that can issue a query call to get information about an object before the client acts on the object. __The partner WSDL document needs to be downloaded and consumed only once per version of the API__.*

+To access the current WSDL for your organization, log in to your Salesforce organization and from Setup, enter Generate Partner WSDL in the Quick Find box, then select **Generate Partner WSDL**.

-This Salesforce SOAP API Client Bundle use the Partner WSDL.
+This Salesforce SOAP API Client Bundle use the Partner WSDL and Enterprise WSDL version 40.0

 If you want build the OSGi bundle from the source code therefore required:
 1. Sun/Oracle JDK 1.8